The Wasilla Ogre

 One Saturday afternoon, our family drove into Wasilla and parked our car near the Wasilla Bar.
 Dad went into the bar, followed by mom, while my sister Anna went to a near-by friend's house and me and my brother Tom went to our friend's house.

 When my brother and I got to our friend's house, the three of us decided to go for a walk on a dirt road near the Wasilla Elementary school.

 Down the side of the hill across the street from the school were some houses.
 One of the houses had a great big round oil tank next to it.
 Our friend told us that a really mean man lived in the house.

 A moment later, our friend picked up a rock off the side of the dirt road and threw it at the oil tank.
 “Boink” went the shiny oil tank when the rock struck it.

-A second later a very angry man came out of the house yelling at us and screaming "you trying ta splode me?"
+A second later, an outraged man came out of the house yelling at us and screaming “you trying to splode me?”
 He then darted back into his house and came out a couple of seconds later.
 This time he was yelling at us while waving a hatchet high over his head.

-Then the man became furious and started climbing up the hill toward us, hatchet in hand.
+Then the man became furious and started climbing the hill toward us, hatchet in hand.

 As the Ogre made his way up the hill, I was scared, but I hadn't thrown any rocks, so surely he wasn't after me.